hvad/terraform-aws-web/README.md

 $ terraform destroy
 ```

-## How to delete any resource added by terraform
+## How to delete any resources added by terraform

-List all state :
+List all states :

 ```
 $ terraform state list